thepradumanpandey/Profile_Crad_UI/README.md

 🚀 Day 4 of Building a Profile Card UI 🚀

-I'm excited to share my progress on building a front-end clone of the Myntra website!

-Today, I focused on creating a Profile Card, which includes:
+I'm excited to share my progress on building a Profile Card UI Today, I focused on creating a Profile Card, which includes:

 A profile picture